 Paper fibers as the basis of habitable structures?
 Architects and planners paired with epidemiologists for global health equity?
 Building robots for safer, smarter construction sites?
 Mobilizing sustainable development through a citizen planning academy?
 Through a pedagogy of research-based practice in the studio and community, we ask the questions that push boundaries, cross disciplines and create connections.

 Our pursuit of research as core curriculum is situated with a broad inter-disciplinary approach that reaches across the University at Buffalo, a flagship campus of The State University of New York and one of 34 public research universities in the prestigious Association of American Universities.

 Specializations in planning and graduate research groups in architecture infuse studios and seminars with inquiry into topics as diverse as historic preservation, urban design, ecological practices and the relationship of the built environment to computational technologies.
 Five research centers, including the internationally renowned Center for Inclusive Design and Environmental Access, reinforce the school’s research enterprise.
-In 2015, the Buffalo School generated over $4 million in research expenditures, placing us among the top 3 of all schools of architecture and planning in the prestigious AAU.
+In 2015, the School of Architecture and Planning generated over $5 million in research expenditures, placing us among the top 3 of all schools of architecture and planning in the prestigious AAU.

 For our students, this culture of inquiry inculcates reflective practice and enterprise and paves a more seamless transition into the profession.
 For practitioners, it creates inlets to the academy and forums for in situ research.
-Together, the Buffalo School and its research partners are developing widely cited design and planning standards and speculative studies that push the limits of our disciplines.
+Together, the School of Architecture and Planning and its research partners are developing widely cited design and planning standards and speculative studies that push the limits of our disciplines.